 Most of the strikes are very similar to cuts from a sword.
 Other techniques, which appear to be punches, are also practiced as knife or sword thrusts.
 Beginners often practice techniques from grabs because they are safer and easier to feel the energy.

 Aikido uses body movement (tai sabaki) to blend with uke's attack.
 For example, irimi moves inward towards uke, and tenkan turns away.
 Also, many techniques can be performed in a seated posture (seiza).

 Atemi strikes to vital points can be used during an aikido technique to distract and weaken an attacker.
 A strike, even if it is blocked, can shock and break the concentration, and unbalance an attacker.

 Weapons training often includes the staff (jo), wooden sword (bokken), and knife (tanto).
-The founder developed empty handed aiki from traditional sword and spear movements, so the practice can give the student insights into the origin of techniques and movements.
+The founder developed empty handed aiki from traditional sword and spear movements.
+Practice can give the student insights into the origin of techniques.

 Training also involves mind control, and developing the ability to mentally relax even under the stress of a dangerous situation.
 This helps the student to perform an entering movement with courage.

 The study of ki is essential, and often understood as physical & mental intention or 'life energy'.
 Gozo Shioda said that the secret lies in the timing and application of the whole body's strength into a single point.

 Can the study of Aiki Principles really develop your skills at a faster rate?